Complementary & Alternative Therapies

 The word myofascial comes from the Latin words 'myo' meaning muscle and 'fascia' meaning band.
 Fascia is a connective tissue, also sometimes known as fibrous bands, which surrounds all muscles, tendons, ligaments, bones and organs within the body.

 Reflexology is a type of massage and pressure applied to specific points on the hands and more usually, the feet.
-The reflex points within the foot relate directly to an area of the body, with the right foot corresponding with the right side and the left
+The reflex points within the foot relate directly to an area of the body, with the right foot corresponding with the right side and the left foot, the left side of the body.

 Reiki is pronounced Ray-Key and is a Japanese form of spiritual healing.
 It was developed by Dr Mikao Usui in the early part of the 20th century.

-Shiatsu is a japanese word meaning 'finger pressure' and was developed in the early 1900's by a Japanese practitioner called Tamai Tempaku.
+Shiatsu is a Japanese word meaning 'finger pressure' and was developed in the early 1900's by a Japanese practitioner called Tamai Tempaku.
 Shiatsu combines traditional oriental treatments with western medical knowledge.